boomcamp/git-flow-demo/README.md

 **Demo:** [git flow hotfix finish](https://youtu.be/4Q8Y-wRQLdA):

 3.)
-Done you can now push your changes to `remote master branch` and also `do not forget to push your newly created tags`.
+Done!, you can now push your changes to `remote master branch` and also `do not forget to push your newly created tags`, you can set [git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) for git flow shorter commands.

 ### External reference